-I certify that, to my knowledge, the separate and consolidated financial statements of EuropaCorp (EuropaCorp or the Company) have been prepared in accordance with the applicable accounting standards and give a true and fair view of the assets and liabilities, financial position and earnings of the Company and of all companies included within the scope of consolidation (the Group), and that the management report provides an accurate picture of the business performance, earnings and financial position of the Company and of all companies included within the scope of consolidation as well as a description of the principal risks and uncertainties they face."
+I certify that, to my knowledge, the separate and consolidated financial statements of EuropaCorp (EuropaCorp or the Company) have been prepared in accordance with the applicable accounting standards and give a true and fair view of the assets and liabilities, financial position and earnings of the Company and of all companies included within the scope of consolidation (the Group), and that the management report provides an accurate picture of the business performance, earnings and financial position of the Company and of all companies included within the scope of consolidation as well as a description of the principal risks and uncertainties they face".

-Saint-Denis, July 30, 2020
+Saint-Denis, July 23, 2021

-Luc Besson Chief Executive Officer of EuropaCorp
+Axel Duroux Chief Executive Officer of EuropaCorp

-Régis Marillas Deputy CEO of EuropaCorp 1.3 Name, address, qualifications and potential conflicts of interest of those acting as experts
+1.3 Name, address, qualifications and potential conflicts of interest of those acting as experts

-1.3.1 Appraisal of the audiovisual rights catalog
+Appraisal of the audiovisual rights catalog

-The Company asked the Accuracy consulting firm (based at 41 rue de Villiers, 92200 Neuilly-sur-Seine), to conduct an independent appraisal of its catalog of audiovisual rights as of March 31, 2020.
+The Company asked the Accuracy consulting firm (based at 41 rue de Villiers, 92200 Neuilly-sur-Seine) to conduct an independent appraisal of its catalog of audiovisual rights as of March 31, 2021.
 Accuracy is specialized in corporate financial advisory.

 Accuracy has no ties with EuropaCorp, Front Line, their subsidiaries or their corporate officers that could call into question its independence.
 Moreover, it has no material interest in the Company within the meaning of the recommendations of the Committee of European Securities Regulators.
+To the knowledge of the Company, ownership of the securities, previous employment or remuneration, membership of a group and links with financial intermediaries involved in the offering or listing of securities are the criteria that apply to securities were taken into account to assess the significant interest held by the expert in the issuer.

-It authorized the Company to disclose the conclusions of its appraisal in public documents.
+Accuracy has authorized the Company to disclose the conclusions of its appraisal in public documents.
 To the Company's knowledge, the information relating to this appraisal and stemming from a third party was faithfully reproduced and there are no omissions liable to make the information reproduced inaccurate or misleading in any significant respect.

-EuropaCorp's catalog was appraised on March 31, 2020 on the basis of future discounted cash flows from the production and distribution of films after April 1, 2020.
+EuropaCorp's catalog was appraised on March 31, 2021 on the basis of future discounted cash flows from the production and distribution of films after April 1, 2021.
 The cash flow forecasts are based on: